 The bitch will continue eating as much as she would like to, this triggers the bitch's body to begin to store calcium from the rich puppy food she has been fed until this point, an important mineral during the later stages of the pregnancy.

 UPDATE: Week 6

 The bitch will have a noticeably larger tummy and her pregnancy will be obvious to most people.
 Her tummy will grow on a daily basis, and her nipples will become noticeably darker.
 The puppies will begin to develop their markings and the skin pigmentation that will eventually determine their colour and looks.

 The amount of food that she eats will be increased, and she will eat as much as she wants to.

 The puppies will continue to grow and develop, and look almost completely fully formed.

 Amniotic fluid in the uterus increases in order to protect the pups around day 32 of gestation and the vet will no longer be able to detect the presence of puppies by palpating the abdomen.
 From week five onwards, the puppies are much less susceptible to developmental issues and defects.
 The individual toes begin to form, and claws and whiskers start to grow.
 The foetuses also develop their male or female sexes during this time.

 The bitch's weight will begin to noticeably increase at this stage, she will be fed little and often, and puppy food will start to be thrown into the mix.

-Towards the end of the fourth week of pregnancy, a vet may be able to detect the presence of the developing puppies by gently palpating the abdomen.
+A vet may be able to detect the presence of the developing puppies by gently palpating the abdomen.
 The eyes and spine of the foetuses begin to develop, and their faces begin to take shape.
 The foetuses grow to around 1.5 centimetres long during week four.

 The fourth week of foetal development is considered to be one of the most formative stages of the pregnancy when the growing puppies are most vulnerable to damage and developing defects.
 At this stage of development, rough play and particularly strenuous exercise are limited.